See a Doctor

 EDS Specialists Serving Florida:

-Teri Berry is well versed in EDS and HSD, she works with The EDS Clinic to support patients in Nevada as well as many other states.
+Dr. Harris is well versed in EDS and HSD.
+He works with The EDS Clinic to support patients across the United States.

 What kind of specialist diagnoses and treates Ehlers Danlos Syndrome?